junegunn/gv.vim/README.md

 - `:GV` to open commit browser
     - `:GV!` will only list commits for the current file
+- `:GV` over visual range will list commits for the lines

 You can pass `git log` options to the command, e.g. `:GV -S foobar`.